 - Oratorio dei Bianchi, next to the church of Santo Stefano, has a collection of processional crosses.

 - Gaffoglio Museum - In the former Clarisse convent is the Museo Gaffoglio with collections of gold, china, and ivory.
-Open afternoons except Thursday when it's open in the morning.
-Closed Sunday and Monday.

 - Lace Museum - Museo del Merletto, in Villa Tigullio, has a huge collection of lace from the 16th to 20th centuries with over 1400 items.
 There are also patterns used to make the lace.
 Same opening days as Gaffoglio Museum.